Rubi (footballer)

-Joan Francesc Ferrer Sicilia (born 1 January 1970), commonly known as Rubi, is a Spanish former footballer who played as a winger, currently manager of Segunda División club Almería.
+Joan Francesc Ferrer Sicilia (born 1 January 1970), commonly known as Rubi, is a Spanish former footballer who played as a winger.
+He is currently a manager.

-After a playing career spent no higher than Segunda División B, he embarked on a managerial career of over two decades, leading Levante, Sporting de Gijón, Espanyol, Betis and Almería in La Liga.
+After a playing career spent mainly in the Segunda División B and the Tercera División, he embarked on a managerial career of over two decades, leading Levante, Sporting de Gijón, Espanyol, Betis and Almería in La Liga.

 Playing career

-Born in Vilassar de Mar, Barcelona, Catalonia, Rubi never competed in higher than Segunda División B during a ten-year senior career.
-He started out at local club UE Vilassar de Mar, in 1989.
+Born in Vilassar de Mar, Barcelona, Catalonia, Rubi never competed in higher than the Segunda División B during a ten-year senior career.
+He started out at local club Vilassar de Mar in 1989.

-Rubi appeared in the promotion playoffs to Segunda División with both AEC Manlleu and Terrassa FC, falling short on both occasions.
-Whilst with the former, he scored in a 3–3 away draw against Extremadura CF on 29 May 1994, but the team eventually finished in second position in their group.
+Rubi appeared in the promotion playoffs to Segunda División with both Manlleu and Terrassa, falling short on both occasions.
+Whilst with the former, he scored in a 3–3 away draw against Extremadura on 29 May 1994, but the team eventually finished in second position in their group.

 Coaching career

 Rubi began working as a coach with Vilassar de Mar, and subsequently was in charge of several Tercera División sides in his native region.
-With CE L'Hospitalet, he lost the 2004 promotion play-off final on penalties to Atlético Levante UD.
-His first experience in the third division was at CE Sabadell FC, being dismissed on 2 March 2005 while two points inside the relegation zone; he was promoted to that level with RCD Espanyol B, a year later.
+With L'Hospitalet, he lost the 2004 promotion play-off final on penalties to Atlético Levante.
+His first experience in the third division was at Sabadell, being dismissed on 2 March 2005 while two points inside the relegation zone; he was promoted to that level with Espanyol B, a year later.

-After a short stint with UD Ibiza-Eivissa, Rubi was appointed at Benidorm CF. He left the club in the end of the campaign, after achieving a sixth-place finish in the third tier.
+After a short stint with Ibiza-Eivissa, Rubi was appointed at Benidorm.
+He left the club in the end of the campaign, after achieving a sixth-place finish in the third tier.

-On 8 June 2012, Rubi signed with Girona FC after having been part of the staff in previous years.
+On 8 June 2012, Rubi signed with Girona after having been part of the staff in previous years.
 He took the team to the best season of their history, leading them to the fourth position in division two and being eventually knocked out in the play-offs.

-Rubi left Girona and joined FC Barcelona on 28 June 2013, being added to Tito Vilanova's staff.
+Rubi left Girona and joined Barcelona on 28 June 2013, being added to Tito Vilanova's staff.
 On 3 June of the following year, he replaced dismissed Juan Ignacio Martínez at the helm of Real Valladolid.

-After failing to win promotion to La Liga in 2015 Segunda División play-offs Rubi was replaced by Gaizka Garitano on 6 July 2015.
-On 28 October, he was appointed manager of Levante UD, taking over from the sacked Lucas Alcaraz.
-On his debut three days later, the team lost 3–0 at city rivals Valencia CF. He only managed to collect seven wins until the end of the season, the side returned to the second tier after a six-year stay and he was relieved of his duties on 26 May 2016.
+After failing to win promotion to La Liga in the 2015 Segunda División play-offs, Rubi was replaced by Gaizka Garitano on 6 July 2015.
+On 28 October, he was appointed as manager of Levante, taking over from the sacked Lucas Alcaraz.
+On his debut three days later, the team lost 3–0 at city rivals Valencia.
+He only managed to collect seven wins until the end of the season, the side returned to the second tier after a six-year stay and he was relieved of his duties on 26 May 2016.